humanwhocodes/humanfs/packages/deno/README.md

 ## Description

-The `fsx` bindings for use in Node.js and Node.js-compatible runtimes.
+The humanfs bindings for use in Node.js and Node.js-compatible runtimes.

 > [!WARNING]
 > This project is **experimental** and may change significantly before v1.0.0.
 Use at your own caution and definitely not in production!